Ollebo/osm-k8s/README.md

 # Openstreatmap in K8s

 This is the base repo for deploying an Openstreat map server in k8s.
-The project has 2 parts.
+Is uses the cloudnative postgress project to setup up a postgis server.
+Then we can install the map using the importer tool.
+Today the importer only use the map of Sweden but it shoul be easy to chanmge to any country of you like.

+To serve the map we use Apache with mapnik and render. the server service will connect to the postgis and serve the map.

+### For dev
+This setup workes great on a minikube setup and for testing to work with the map server

+### For prod
+When use for prod setup a CDN ore some caching service infron of the apache service.
+It shouls also be possible to chnage the postgis server to use RDS ore simular.

 ## Setup